 Published: September, 2017

-From the left navigation menu, click OAuth & Permissions to access the OAuth information.
-To authenticate into the App, you'll need the OAuth Client ID and Client Secret.
+On the Basic Information page, scroll down and note the Client ID and Client Secret.
 For this tutorial, we will copy this information into Postman.

 Once OAuth 2.0 is selected as the type, click the Get New Access Token button to open the OAuth configuration modal.

 Here we will setup the OAuth client.
-We'll pull information from multiple sources to complete this form.
-Find more information on Slack's OAuth flow in the docs.
+We'll pull information from multiple sources to complete this form:

 If you set everything up correctly and pressed Request Token, you should see a familiar Slack authorization window.
 Select the team you would like to authorize and validate your scopes match what's presented.

 Slack will return Postman a payload that is saved for future use.
 You can inspect the payload and find the details of that authorization.